-AASB 16 - Leases
+AASB 16 Leases (AASB 16)

 AASB 16 is first applicable for the year ending 30 June 2020.
-Assets and liabilities are to be reported on the statement of financial position for all leases with a term of more than 12 months, even if they were previously classified as an operating lease.
+Assets and Liabilities will be reported on the balance sheet for all leases with a term of more than 12 months, even if they were previously classified as an operating lease.